remipch/solar_concentrator/mechanics/README.md

 > The cable is not modelled because I didn't find a simple way to do it with OpenSCAD.
 >
 > Each cable is actually wound around the motor axis, then passes through the pulley
-> and is tied to a corner of the rotating panel
+> and is tied to a fixed ring in the corner of the panel
 > (see the photo and video in the toplevel README).

 | Assembled | Exploded |